 Johnson was appointed under President Theodore Roosevelt as US consul in Venezuela and Nicaragua for much of the period from 1906 to 1913.
 He served as the first leader of the National Association for the Advancement of Colored People (NAACP) from 1920 -30.
 In 1934 he became the first African-American professor to be hired at New York University.
 Toward the end of his life he taught creative writing at Fisk University, a historically black university.

 It is interesting that traditionally Saturn is given rulership of the skeletal system and Johnson who is Saturn’s Child wrote the most famous song about bones.
-Dayologists come across these “coincidences” all the time and take them to mean that something profound and beyond our everyday awareness is weaving itself through the universe and our lives.
+Dayologists come across these “coincidences” all the time and we take them to mean that something profound and beyond our everyday awareness is weaving itself through the universe and our lives.